skg-if/skg-if.github.io/index.md

 [Open Science Graphs for FAIR Data](https://rd-alliance.org/groups/open-science-graphs-fair-data-ig) towards the definition of the **Scientific Knowledge Graphs Interoperability Framwork** (**SKG-IF**).

-Currently, the work has been handed over to the RDA WG on [Scientific Knowledge Graphs - Interoperability Framework](https://www.rd-alliance.org/groups/scientific-knowledge-graphs-interoperability-framework-skg-if-wg) which has been endorsed in June 2023.
+Currently, the work has been handed over to the RDA Working Group on [Scientific Knowledge Graphs - Interoperability Framework](https://www.rd-alliance.org/groups/scientific-knowledge-graphs-interoperability-framework-skg-if-wg), which has been endorsed in June 2023.

 ## Contents
 - [Data model diagrams](https://skg-if.github.io/data-model/)